emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/README.md

 ## Project Structure

 ### General folder structure
-In general, we agreed on seperating the header and src files throughout the project.
+In general, we agreed on separating the header and src files throughout the project.

 In header files, we define the structure of classes.
 In src files, we define the functionality of said classes.

-There are three different folders called
+There are five different folders called
 * Symbols
 * Map
 * Game